evelyndeathtrap/Concord-Server/README.md

 A Concord server is a quantum supercomputer, running a Linux distribution that can act as a normal server, distributed built with a standalone program or even kernel driver for the qbit.
 Can be promotable directly or not and also takes into consideration the entire machine's state, plus any other device that the user owns.

 Built, installed and configured with wares to run the qbit by the distributor with kernel drivers or programs written in assembly.

+It can be in responsible mode, where the software is not hidden, or userland mode, where the program is untouchable, (not recommended to directly prompt the qbit).
+It is not recommended to reboot it.